KadirKemal/KKDSqlite/README.md

 +(NSMutableArray <SqliteBaseData*>*) modelListWithCommand:(NSString *) command;
 ```

-####Examples
+#### Examples

 If you want to select all countries from the sqlite database, you only need to do
 ```objc
 NSMutableArray *countryList = [Country modelListFromDB:nil];
 ```

-If you want to do order
+If you want to order the result
 ```objc
 //do not forget to add "order by"
 //you can add more columns, for example "order by firstName desc, lastName asc" NSMutableArray *countryList = [Country modelListFromDB:nil orderBy:@"order by name"];
 ```

-If you want to select cities, which countryId = 1,  from the sqlite database, you only need to do
+If you want to select cities by filtering countryId = 1, you only need to do
 ```objc
 //you can add more parameters, keys values of dictionary should be one of the column names in cities table NSDictionary *params = [NSDictionary dictionaryWithObjectsAndKeys:@(1), @"countryId", nil];